enockmbaraka/sqlchemy/README.md

 ## Part 2: Clustering Data to Unveil Maji Ndogo's Water Crisis

 ### Introduction:
-Access to clean water is a fundamental human right, yet many communities around the world still face significant challenges in obtaining this vital resource.
-Maji Ndogo, a rural area in a developing country, has been grappling with water scarcity and inadequate infrastructure.
-In an effort to address this issue, I conducted a comprehensive survey to gather data on water sources, queue times, and infrastructure conditions.
-This data-driven story aims to shed light on the key insights, trends, and findings from the survey, and explore their significance and potential real-world implications.
+Access to clean water is a fundamental human right, and many communities worldwide still struggle to obtain this vital resource.
+Maji Ndogo, a rural area in a developing country, is no exception, facing the challenges of water scarcity and inadequate infrastructure.
+To address these pressing issues, I conducted a comprehensive survey to gather data on water sources, queue times, and infrastructure conditions.
+The purpose of this data-driven project is to shed light on the key insights, trends, and findings from the survey, exploring their significance and potential real-world implications for the community of Maji Ndogo.

+By delving into the survey data, I aim to uncover crucial information that will provide a holistic understanding of the water crisis in Maji Ndogo.
+Through this analysis, my goal is to identify the challenges faced by the community and develop targeted solutions to enhance water access and reduce queue times.
+Join me on this journey, as I use data as a compass to chart a course towards a brighter and more sustainable water future for Maji Ndogo.

 ### Key Insights:
 ![The Average Queue Time for Specific Hour and Day](https://github.com/paschalugwu/Maji_Ndogo-Water_Crisis/blob/main/Maji_Ndogo_Part_2/graph.png)